TIBCOSoftware/snappydata/docs/howto.md

 **Code Example: Insert Person object into the column table**

 The code snippet below inserts Person objects into a column table.
 The source code for this example is located at [WorkingWithObjects.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/WorkingWithObjects.scala).
-After creating SnappySession, the Person objects is inserted using Spark API and loads into a SnappyData table.
+After creating SnappySession, the Person objects are inserted using Spark API and loads into a SnappyData table.

 **Get a SnappySession**: